wpquads/quick-adsense-reloaded/readme.txt

 = Main Features =

 * Import all ads settings from Quick AdSense v.
 1.9.2 and convert them into serialized options.
+* Visibility conditions, show / hide ads based on post type and user roles (needs WP QUADS PRO)
 * Quicktags of Quick Adsense are 100% compatible to Quick AdSense Reloaded
 * No external script dependencies.
 All plugin code reside on your site.
-* Dynamic AdSense positioning: Assign Google AdSense ads to the beginning, middle and end of post, assign dds after 'more' tag, before last paragraph, after certain paragraphs & assign Ads after certain images.
+* Dynamic AdSense positioning: Assign Google AdSense ads to the beginning, middle and end of post, assign ads after 'more' tag, before last paragraph, after certain paragraphs & assign Ads after certain images.
 * Insert Google AdSense ads specifically or randomly anywhere within a post.
-* Support any Ads code, not limited to Google Adsense dds only.
+* Support any Ads code, not limited to Google Adsense ads only.
 * Display up to a maximum of 10 Ads on a page.
 Google TOS allows publishers to place up to 3 Google Adsense for Content on a page.
-If you are using other dds, you may display up to 10 Ads.
+If you are using other ads, you may display up to 10 Ads.
 * Support up to a maximum of 10 Ads codes on Sidebar Widgets.
 * Support up to a maximum of 10 Ads codes for specific placement & randomization within a post.
 * Insert Google AdSense ads on-the-fly, insert &lt;!--Ads1--&gt;, &lt;!--Ads2--&gt; ... , &lt;!--RndAds--&gt; to a post to accomplish this.